 Principal Advisor (Environmental Impact Assessment)

-Occupational Health, Safety, Fire & Environment, GD Goenka University, Gurgaon.
-He had successfully led and managed numerous high-profile environmental impact assessment projects for major infrastructure, Oil & Gas, renewable energy projects development; has expertise in developing innovative mitigation strategies to minimize the ecological impact of large-scale industrial projects; He published research papers on the effectiveness of environmental impact assessment tools and methods and served as a technical expert in public hearings and regulatory meetings related to environmental impact assessment.
+He is the Director at the Centre of Excellence for Occupational Health, Safety, Fire & Environment, GD Goenka University, Gurgaon.
+With extensive experience in leading high-profile environmental impact assessments for infrastructure, oil & gas, and renewable energy projects, he specializes in developing innovative mitigation strategies to minimize ecological impacts.
+He has published research on environmental assessment tools and methods and served as a technical expert in public hearings and regulatory meetings.

 Dr. Suresh Sundaramurthy